tpaschalis/tpaschalis.github.io/_posts/2021-07-17-mental-poker.markdown

 6) Alice receives her hand, and can use her decryption function to see what she has been dealt.

-7) The players can bet on their hand
+7) The players can bet on their hand.

 8) Finally, for the showdown, each player reveals their hand, *and* their secret key/passphrase.
-This way, each player can now check that the other was actually dealt the hand that he claims to have.
+This way, each player can now check that the other was actually dealt the hand that they claimed to have.

 ## The Code

 What feels so great about this process (at least for me) is that the physical-world analogy of using padlocks and sending over each card in a little box is *just as good* for understanding what's up, without having to mention anything about mathematics.

-Since we could gain a good feel of how this works, let's translate it into some hacky Go code!
+Since we could get a feel of how this works, let's translate it into some hacky Go code!
 For the commutative encryption scheme, we can use a *ChaCha20 stream* to simply XOR with the key stream.
 A downside is that we have to re-create the Cipher object each time, since it maintains state and multiple calls to the `XORKeyStream` breaks the commutativity.
 Please reach out if you have a better alternative in mind!

 ```go
 package main